 That doesn't mean of course that you cannot implement you own data structures on top of the existing ones, if the circumstances require it.
 You could, for example, define a your own set or map types using the language provided types as primitives, if the native versions don't meet your needs, and there are indeed times when you would actually have to do so.
 But in all other cases, letting the compiler/runtime do the low-level work will make your code simpler, and your data easier to inspect and manipulate.

 Another data structure (or, rather, set of data structures) that benefits greatly from a clear distinction between logical definition and physical implementation is records.
 Remember that records in Cell are just a special case of maps, which in turn are just a special case of binary relations.
-This provides the ability to treat records as generic maps and, for example, to merge them (in a type-safe way: more on this later) or to build them up dynamically.
+This provides the ability to treat records as generic maps and, for example, to merge them (in a type-safe way: more on this in another chapter) or to build them up dynamically.
 On the other hand, though, representing records as maps at the physical level is nowhere as efficient as using ad-hoc data structures.
-So (starting with version 0.2) the compiler creates (subject to a number of conditions that are discussed elsewhere) specific low-level data structures for all record types that are explicitly declared in your code, which are just as efficient as structs or classes in languages like C or Java, and transparently switches between the optimized and generic representations whenever needed.
+So the compiler creates (subject to a number of conditions that are discussed elsewhere) specific low-level data structures for all record types that are explicitly declared in your code, which are just as efficient as structs or classes in languages like C or Java, and transparently switches between the optimized and generic representations whenever needed.

 As we'll see in another chapter, relational automata can contain "mutable" relation variables.
 Those variables contain, conceptually speaking, ordinary relation values, but they are restricted in the way they can be used, so that they can be updated in place without compromising the functional nature of the language.
 In that case, the compiler uses a completely different implementation approach, in order to support both efficient insertion of new tuples and deletion of existing ones.